Narvaez, Peterson homer, Brewers win 4-2 to sweep Padres

 Veteran utilityman Dee Strange-Gordon signed a minor league contract with Milwaukee and will be assigned to the team’s alternate training site.

-“He gives us another infielder with experience,’’ manager Craig Counsell said.
+“He gives us another infielder with experience,’’ Counsell said.
 “We’ll get him going and he’ll be available to us if the needs arises.”

 ROSTER MOVE